cctiger36/vimrc/README.md

-# vim config with vundle
+# VIM config with vundle

+Execute commands on schedule.

+## Usage

+Copy the repository:

+    $ git clone git://github.com/cctiger36/vimrc.git

+And then execute:

+    $ rake deploy